mhoffman2016/Sodoku/README.md

-SODOKU
+Sudoku

-This program displays Sodoku puzzles supplied by a text file being solved.
+This program displays Sudoku puzzles supplied by a text file being solved.

 The program combines two strategies in order to solve the puzzles: